apache/flink/docs/monitoring/checkpoint_monitoring.zh.md

 ### Summary Tab

-The summary computes a simple min/average/maximum statistics over all completed checkpoints for the End to End Duration, State Size, and Bytes Buffered During Alignment (see [History](#history) for details about what these mean).
+The summary computes a simple min/average/maximum statistics over all completed checkpoints for the End to End Duration, Checkpointed Data Size, and Bytes Buffered During Alignment (see [History](#history) for details about what these mean).

 <center>
   <img src="{{ site.baseurl }}/fig/checkpoint_monitoring-summary.png" width="700px" alt="Checkpoint Monitoring: Summary">